 The end of the year is almost here, which means the scramble to prepare for Black Friday and holiday shopping has already begun.
-Holiday ecommerce sales are expected to exceed $123 billion this year, which means that brands who take the time to optimize their ecommerce SEO ahead of time can set themselves up for a strong run of digital sales and growth to close out Q4.
+Holiday ecommerce sales are expected to exceed $123 billion this year, which means that brands who take the time to optimize their ecommerce marketing strategy and SEO ahead of time can set themselves up for a strong run of digital sales and growth to close out Q4.

 Look at ecommerce and mobile trends over the course of the year and you'll notice some important insights.
 Chief among these is tremendous growth in mobile shopping with ecommerce sales from mobile exceeding $30 billion in 2017, a dramatic growth from the $8 billion that was seen in 2012.